redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/0-setup/README.md

 When complete, you will see a successful status as well as a play recap at the bottom of the screen.

-Navigate to the Credentials page and click the green plus on the top right area of the page to create a new Tower Credential.

-- Name: Tower Credential
-- Organization: Default
-- Credential Type: Ansible Tower
-- Ansible Tower Hostname: localhost
-- Username: admin
-- Password: <password_set_in_deploy_vars>

-Click save.

-Navigate back to the Templates page and click the **SETUP / Tower** job template, then under Credentials, click the magnifying glass.
-In the Credential Type drop down, select Ansible Tower, then select Tower Credential and click Select.

 Next you will need to run the **SETUP / Tower** job template.

 -   Select **Templates** and click on the![](https://lh4.googleusercontent.com/gzrvCZUQ1OL1alwQW-3Qh4docaalU8LfaEYFYKw2xfXejbS9e6wan9oYMVrqPW9sUACav4GV8ChXdlFEzcb3XyeCh24HhHGCyEs-4iKHDJL8eYJTtuxV-9RB7LbXjQRWMp_jvLdE)next to **SETUP / Tower** to launch.